srikanthbpai/srikanthbpai.github.io/_teaching/Time Series Analysis 25.md

 ## Course Objectives

-This course develops the mathematical foundations underlying the Box–Jenkins methodology.
-The primary objective is to train students to reason rigorously about time series models—how they are constructed, when they are valid, and why they work.
-Rather than treating models as recipes, the course aims to equip students with the conceptual tools needed to build, modify, and critically assess models on their own.
+This course teaches the mathematical foundations of the Box–Jenkins approach to time series.
+Students will learn how time series models are constructed, what assumptions they require, and why the main methods work.
+The course will not treat ARIMA models as recipes.
+The goal is to help students build, modify, and critically evaluate models with mathematical clarity.

-A secondary objective is to expose students to the process by which mathematical methods are developed: starting from concrete problems, introducing abstraction only when necessary, and understanding the trade-offs involved in modeling choices.

-Classroom discussions focus on conceptual, mathematical and programming exploration.
-Examinations and assignments test precision, rigor, and depth of understanding.
+We will move from concrete examples to abstraction only when needed.
+Classroom work will combine mathematical reasoning, conceptual discussion, and programming exploration.
+Assignments and examinations will test precision, rigor, and depth of understanding.

 ---